TEJA-4/Project-SonarQube/README.md

 🔄 Continuous Integration - Automates builds & analysis with Jenkins ⚡
 🛡️ Secure Image Storage - Pushes validated images to DockerHub 🔒

-🎯 Want to contribute?
-Feel free to fork and submit a pull request! 💡